Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 ## Installation
 - clone the project `git clone https://github.com/Advanced-Computer-Lab-2022/Hungry-for-Grades`
 - make sure you have latest version of [Node.js](https://nodejs.org/en/) installed on your machine
+- run `nvm use` make sure you have Node Version Manager

 ## Run Locally
 #### You can use either use Makefile or yarn to install dependencies and run the whole project